Savanamed/pycaprio/docs/index.md

 # Pycaprio

-Python client to the [INCEpTION](https://github.com/inception-project/inception) annotation tool.
+Python client for the [INCEpTION](https://github.com/inception-project/inception) annotation tool.

 At the moment, it serves as an API wrapper, supporting the AERO format INCEpTION serves.